abojda/abojda.github.io/_posts/2023-6-10-aquarium-part1.md

   category_ids = coco.getCatIds()

-  # "0" in annotation file is marked as "creatures" supercategory for all animals
+  # "0" in annotation file is marked as "creatures" supercategory (all animals)
   # It is unused and has no own annotations so we remove it for clarity
   category_ids.remove(0)